oracle-cne/ocne/doc/manpages/ocne-config.yaml.md

   oci:
     # The kubeconfig file for the target management cluster
     kubeconfig: /home/myuser/.kube/kubeconfig.mgmt
-    # SSH keyfile to use for ssh-based connections
-    sshKey: /home/myuser/.ssh/id_rsa.pub
     # The compartment to deploy OCI resources in to.
 It can
     # be either the path to a compartment (e.g. mytenancy/mycompartment)
     # or the OCID of a compartment.